rubenmoor/projectzero/HeavyConstruction.md

 #### You can't pass arguments to your C++-constructor

 Well you can, technically, but it's no use.
-You are free to overload the constructor with one that take arguments but it won't get called.
+You are free to overload the constructor with one that takes arguments but it won't get called.

 In the code sample above you see calls to `CreateDefaultSubobject` to initialize components, which internally only ever calls the constructor without arguments.